 I use soy milk since it contains the most protein out of all plant-based milks, but if you don’t consume soy or just don’t have soy milk, you can easily make this with your favorite creamy plant-based milk (it will have less protein, obvi).

 Raw cacao powder is packed with health benefits and antioxidants, but if you don’t have it, feel free to use unsweetened cocoa powder.

 If you don’t have a high-powered blender, I recommend simmering the mixture on the stove for longer than the stated 5 minutes.
 It’ll help soften up the hemp seeds a bit more, making the pulverizing a bit easier on your blender.

 This drink is best when you first make it, but leftovers do keep decently well in the fridge for a few days.

-More delicious breakfast beverages
+More delicious warming beverages

 That’s all I got for this Vegan Protein Mocha Latte.
 But of course, as always, be sure to tag me on Instagram with your recreations and leave a comment with your feedback below!

 - 2 cups (480 mL) unsweetened soy milk*

 - 1 cup (240 mL) very strong brewed coffee, or an Americano (espresso + water)**